manish-dalal/url-shortener-server/README.md

 ## Description

-This project was created for an interview as a NodeJS developer, it shows the use of express server and redis
+This project was created for an interview as a NodeJS developer, it shows the use of express server and Redis.

+## Features
+1. Shorten given long URL
+2. Redirect to original on accessing short URL
+3. Implemented rate limiter so that single user should not be able to hit app more than 100 times per min.
+4. And user can set URL expiry time.
+5. URL analytics

 ### Run Localy